dan-aksenov/ansible-tomcat/README.md

 * root_dir - root direcrory for application (default - /opt)
 * manager_user - user for tomcat's manager page (default - tomcat)
 * manager_password - password for manager user (should be moved to vault)
+* catalina_opts - a hash (dictionary) of CATALINA_OPTS options and values
+* tomcat_http_port - tomcat's http port.
+Default is 8080.
+All other ports (shutdown, ajp etc) are disabled.

 ## Result:
 Apache-tomcat up and running on port 8080 with manger page and latest postgresql driver